TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Related Work

 \subsection{Audio-Visual Video Parsing}

-AVVP task aims to jointly detect the occurrence, timing, and type of events using weak video-level annotations.
-The task was introduced by Tian et al.~\cite{tian2020unified}, along with the Look, Listen and Parse~(LLP) dataset and a baseline framework that integrates a hybrid attention mechanism~(HAN) with a multimodal multiple instance learning based pooling strategy~(MMIL Pooling) to extract relevant segment-level cues.
-Subsequent research efforts mainly focus on two complementary directions.
-The first is on advancing feature representation backbones.
-For instance, some researchers use different strategies to enhance intra- and inter-modal semantic consistency~\cite{wu2021exploring,gao2023collecting,sardari2024coleaf}, while others explored hierarchical or multi-scale temporal structures to better capture event durations across time~\cite{yu2022mm,zhang2023multi}.
-The second one is to improve supervision signal by generating pseudo-labels.
-Some works adopt pre-trained audio-text or vision-language models (e.g., CLAP~\cite{wu2023large} and CLIP~\cite{radford2021learning}) to infer frame-level labels from video-level tags~\cite{zhou2024advancing,zhou2024label,jiang2024resisting}.
-Other researchers tried to directly fuse text embeddings generated by the text branch of the pre-trained large language models~\cite{wang2025link,zhao2025text}.
-These efforts have advanced the AVVP task in various directions.
-However, these approaches still rely on static temporal structures or treat pseudo-labels as reliable ground-truth without addressing their semantic noise.
-In contrast, our proposed framework tackles both limitations simultaneously, where we design the BiT module to calibrate noisy pseudo labels through modality-aware conditioning, while the CATS module learns category-dependent multi-scale graphs, thereby offering reliable supervision and flexible temporal modeling under weak labels.
+The AVVP task aims to jointly detect the occurrence, timing, and type of events using weak video-level annotations.
+The task was introduced by Tian et al.~\cite{tian2020unified}, along with the look, listen and parse~(LLP) dataset and a baseline framework that integrates a hybrid attention mechanism~(HAN) with a multimodal multiple instance learning~(MMIL) based pooling strategy to extract relevant segment-level cues.
+Subsequent research efforts focus mainly on two complementary directions.
+The first is on advancing feature representation backbones, such as the various strategies to enhance intra- and inter-modal semantic consistency~\cite{wu2021exploring,gao2023collecting,sardari2024coleaf}, and the hierarchical or multi-scale temporal structures to capture event durations across time~\cite{yu2022mm,zhang2023multi}.
+The second one is to improve supervision signal by generating pseudo-labels, such as using the pre-trained audio-text or vision-language models (e.g., CLAP~\cite{wu2023large} and CLIP~\cite{radford2021learning}) to infer frame-level labels from video-level tags~\cite{zhou2024advancing,zhou2024label,jiang2024resisting}, and incorporating text embeddings generated by the pre-trained large language models~\cite{wang2025link,zhao2025text}.
+However, these approaches rely on static temporal structures or treat pseudo-labels as reliable ground-truth without considering their semantic noise.
+In contrast, we design the BiT module to calibrate noisy pseudo labels through modality-aware conditioning, and the CATS module to learn the category-dependent multi-scale graphs, thereby offering reliable supervision and flexible temporal modeling under weak labels.